-Policy and method options Analysis of effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient?
-Option to consider avoiding adverse effects on the cultural relationship of Maori with their ancestral lands, water, wahi tapu and other toanga Clarifies that 'avoiding adverse effects' on the relationship of Maori with their ancestral lands, water, sites, wahi tapu and other toanga is to be considered.
-Provides a consistent framework, in addition to Part II of the Resource Management Act.
+Policy and method options Analysis of effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient? the cultural relationship of Maori with their ancestral lands, water, wahi tapu and other toanga Provides a consistent framework, in addition to Part II of the Resource Management Act.
 This option would be difficult for a local authority (resource management decision makers) on its own, but when applied alongside or in conjunction with options considered appropriate in relation to other objectives, its ability to be effective is increased.
-Specifically, should local authorities appoint iwi authority representatives to advise their deliberations, it is likely the representative would have kaitiakitanga status and bring expertise in how to avoid adverse effects upon the cultural relationsip of Maori with their ancestral lands, water, wahi tapu and other toanga.
-Similarly, when information about the factors contributing to, enhancing or diminishing Maori cultural relationships is made available to resource management decision making processes, being enabled to avoid adverse effects upon these value and relationships and thus to sustain them becomes more likely.
-Medium Provides a consistent framework with regard to 'considerations' across the region.
-Allows discretion and thus variation in interpretation and implementation.
+Specifically, should local authorities appoint iwi authority representatives to advise their deliberations, it is likely the representative would have kaitiakitanga status and bring expertise in how to avoid adverse effects upon the cultural relationship of Maori with their ancestral lands, water, wahi tapu and other toanga.
+Similarly, when information about the factors contributing to, enhancing or diminishing Maori cultural relationships is made available to resource management decision making processes, being enabled to avoid adverse effects upon therefore, would prove difficult to implement and of limited effect, but when applied in tandem with other options selected to achieve related objectives for wir resource management, then this option would prove more effective than utilising only non-regulatory options to avoid adverse effects upon, and to interpretation and implementation.
 The management responses can be adapted to the specific proposal under consideration.
 While certain triggers or prompts demand certain considerations, the responses or action that results is less certain than direction to plans.
 Being able to identify the concerns and likely responses allows efforts to find solutions to be targeted.
 All relevant parties must work to achieve the objective, which aims to improve social and cultural outcomes.
-Council's actively deliver actions to avoid adverse effects on the relationship of Maori with their ancestral lands, water, sites, wahi tapu and other toanga.
-Costs will be borne by some proposals as a result of their activity status as an application for resource consent, and the matters around which discretion and/or control is reserved.
+Council's actively deliver actions to avoid adverse effects on the relationship of Maori with their ancestral lands, water, sites, wahi tapu and other toanga. control is reserved.
 Costs will be borne by councils as they are must secure sufficient information to understand how to avoiding adverse effects on the relationship of Maori with their ancestral lands, water, wahi tapu and other sites of toanga.
 The costs of developing solutions to address causes and or to avoid remedy or mitigate adverse effects may fall on individual applicants, but then be generally available for use in other circumstances or by other applicants.
 Cost for iwi authorities, in responding to the demands for input to resource management activity aimed at avoiding adverse effects upon cultural relationships.
-Additional resourcing of iwi authorities will also be borne by the authorities themselves, and they retain discretion over how they allocate resources, and may not be able to contribute to all resource management decision making processes which may seek information and may wish to exercise discretion as to which processes they will elect to be Yes
+Additional resourcing of iwi authorities will also be borne by the authorities themselves, and they retain discretion over how they allocate resources, and may not be able to contribute to all resource management decision making processes which may seek information and may wish to exercise discretion as to which processes they will elect to be involved in.
+Potential for cultural impacts from sharing information/intellectual property